dkelsey/rss_wc/README.md

 * decodes the URI
 * gets the XML using `inets/httpc`
 * parses the XML using `xmerl` and extracts the relevant data as text
-* parses (normalizes) the resulting text into lower case
+* parses (normalizes) the resulting text into lower case and filter chars above 255 to '?'
+(65)
 * tokenize the text
 * filters the resulting tokens from a stopwords list : the count of filtered words is used later
 * counts the occurrence of each word